UnlyEd/next-right-now/_includes/installation-guide-full.md

 1. `yarn` - Installs all deps from `package.json`
 1. `yarn start` - Starts the app on [http://localhost:8888/](http://localhost:8888/)
+    - Alternatively, on Windows, you need to run `yarn start:windows`

 Awesome, the demo should be working on your computer now!